The Blunkett Tapes

-The Blunkett Tapes: My life in the bear pit is a book version of the audio diaries of the British MP David Blunkett.
-The diary details his time as a cabinet minister in the Labour government from 1997 to 2004.
+The Blunkett Tapes: My life in the bear pit is a book by British MP David Blunkett based on his own audio diaries detailing his time as a cabinet minister in the Labour government from 1997 to 2004.

 The book was serialised in The Guardian from October 2006, and was published on 16 October 2006 by Bloomsbury.
 The diaries were also the subject of two episodes of the Channel 4 Dispatches documentary in October 2006, and were read on BBC Radio 4 as book of the week in October 2006.

 Blunkett is reported to have received £1m from his book, despite various criticisms made of it.
 Private Eye in particular has repeatedly lampooned the book by suggesting humorous alternative uses for the mountains of unsold copies of the weighty tome and printing "extracts" mocking the book as self-pitying.